SUMMER SCHOLARS SUPPORT

-- Register for an academic course, Precollege Summer Institute, or the UCLA Summer College Immersion Program (SCIP) starting February 15.
-Payment of the nonrefundable deposit is required (with the exception of those applying for Deferred Deposit.
+- Apply to or enroll in a summer course, Precollege Summer Institute, or the UCLA Summer College Immersion Program (SCIP) starting February 15.
+Payment of the nonrefundable registration fee is required (with the exception of those applying for Deferred Deposit.
 For information on Deferred Deposit, see "Deferred Deposit" below).

 - Complete the Summer Scholars Support Online Application, which is available February 15 through 5PM, April 1.

-Registration for UCLA Summer Sessions requires a deposit of $150; however, the deposit amount may be deferred for students who meet all eligibility requirements for Summer Scholars Support, complete the Summer Scholars Support application prior to the deadline, AND meet one of the following qualifications:
+Registration for UCLA Summer Sessions requires a $350 registration fee; however, the registration fee may be deferred for students who meet all eligibility requirements for Summer Scholars Support, complete the Summer Scholars Support application prior to the deadline, AND meet one of the following qualifications:

 - Current recipient of the State of California (CalFresh) or U.S. Public Assistance (including food stamps, cash, and/or medical assistance).
 Documentation Required: Copy of EBT Card and photo ID.